matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 #### Quiz

 **1. To create an order, a client application must send requests to create an order entry, update inventory, and send a transaction to a payment gateway.
-The client must be updated and redeployed each time any of these backend services changes.
+The client must be updated and redeployed each time any of backend services changes.
 What is the best way to streamline the client's requests to the backend services?**

 - Create an API gateway called "order" that acts as a facade and handles all the backend API invocations.